lash23/files-reader-frontend/README.md

 3. Start front-end app: `npm run start` (front-end server will run at http://127.0.0.1/:5173/ unless your 5173 port were already busy)

 ### Run using Docker
-Optionally you could start the back-end server using Docker by running: `docker-compose up --build` (then back-end server will run at http://127.0.0.1/:5173/)
+Optionally you could start the front-end server using Docker by running: `docker-compose up --build` (then front-end server will run at http://127.0.0.1/:5173/)